 "Haven't you?
 Can you honestly tell me you haven't seen this before?"

 Evina tried to focus.
-Its size and shape he thought he had seen before, but in a different light, with different surroundings.
+Its size and shape he thought he had seen before, maybe in a different light with different surroundings.
 Then all of a sudden it hit him.
 "It's the capitol of Cog Nation!"